 - Number of years applied for

-- Popular science description in Swedish (4 500 characters)
+- Popular science description in Swedish (4 500 characters including spaces)

-- Brief project description in Swedish and English (1 500 characters each)
+- Brief project description in Swedish and English (1 500 characters each including spaces)

-- Specific aims and objectives of the proposed project and a background description containing an overview of the research area (7 000 characters).
+- Specific aims and objectives of the proposed project and a background description containing an overview of the research area (7 000 characters including spaces).

-- Description of the potential societal value of the project and planned communication with stakeholders/users (8 000 characters).
+- Description of the potential societal value of the project and planned communication with stakeholders/users (8 000 characters including spaces).
 Provide a brief description of the potential societal value of the project and who the relevant stakeholders/users are, as well as how the communication with stakeholders and users will take place (support to address the communication criterion).

-- References included in body text of sections listed above are given in a separate field (4 000 characters).
+- References included in body text of sections listed above are given in a separate field (5 000 characters including spaces).